jrjoacir/template-ruby-grape-api/README.md

 Done!
 You are able to use API acessing http://localhost:3000.
 Try to check healthcheck endpoint: http://localhost:3000/v1/healthcheck.

+More information about *stop*, *start*, *restart* containers and so on, read [Docker Compose Documentation](https://docs.docker.com/compose/) and [Docker Documentation](https://docs.docker.com/).

 ### Executing Tests

-This project uses [Rspec](https://relishapp.com/rspec/) as a test tool, so execute all tests with following command.
+This project uses [Rspec](https://relishapp.com/rspec/) Ruby gem as a test tool, so execute all tests with following command.

 ```bash
 docker-compose exec app rspec